DeepWalter/python-projects/alien_invasion/README.md

 * If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
 * If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
 * If the player loses three ships, the game ends.

+## Code Design Details

+### Main Logic

+The main logic of the code is rather simple.
+After setting up the screen, we create an infinite loop for the interactive game play.
+In the `while` loop, we

+1. watch for keyboard and mouse events;
+2. make changes accordingly;
+3. update the screen.

+Step 1 and 2 are closely related.
+In those steps, we watch for keyboard and mouse events, and then respond to them.